-- (a) in relation to a pipeline that is a light regulation pipeline on the commencement date the date falling 3 months after the commencement date: - (b) in relation to a pipeline that becomes a light regulation pipeline within 3 months after the commencement date the date falling 3 months after the commencement date; and - (c) in relation to any other pipeline, the later of: - (i) the date the pipeline is commissioned; and - (ii) the date the pipeline becomes a light regulation pipeline.
+- (a) in relation to a pipeline that is a light regulation pipeline on the commencement date the date falling 3 months after the commencement date; - (b) in relation to a pipeline that becomes a light regulation pipeline within 3 months after the commencement date the date falling 3 months after the commencement date; and business day means a day that is not a Saturday, Sunday or public holiday in any participating jurisdiction or in relation to a pipeline in Western Australia, that jurisdiction alone.

+- (c) in relation to any other pipeline, the later of: - (i) the date the pipeline is commissioned; and - (ii) the date the pipeline becomes a light regulation pipeline.